Charcuterie & Cheese: Austin’s Best

 Dai Due has many offerings on their dinner menu, including Chicken Liver Mousse and a Cold Meat Board.

 Chicken Liver Mousse: very delicate texture, fantastic flavor, served with pickled blueberries and house buttermilk bread.

 Cold Meat Board: easily shareable for four people as an appetizer, a very generous serving of a selection of their house-treated meats.
 The board includes thick slices of wild boar city ham, moist roast beef, delightful summer sausage, masterfully crafted bierwurst, wild boar rillettes, served with pickled green tomatoes, chunky chow-chow, Dewberry mustard and plenty of grilled house-made rye bread.
 Truly a carnivore’s delight.
+[Items vary]

 Hours: breakfast & lunch Tuesday – Friday 11AM-3PM, Saturday – Sunday 10AM-3PM; dinner Tuesday – Sunday 5PM-10PM; closed Mondays.
 Reservations recommended.

 Parking: free private lots at front and rear entrances of restaurant.

 Specials: food and drink happy hour (varies daily) offered throughout entire restaurant, including bar, Tuesday – Thursday 5-6:30PM typically with three discounted appetizer choices, [always] 17$ Cold Meat Board (usually 24$), and 4-5$ wines by the glass and 3$ beers.
 [Menu and prices subject to change; some menu items change daily]